 Here is a screenshot from their site on 27/May/2017 of the products I have used.

-I have purchased each of these and they have all been excellent.
-The screw eyes are the weakest element, but the bulk packs have been great value.
+I have purchased each of these (old and new kits) and they have all been excellent.
+The screw eyes are the weakest element, but the bulk packs have been great.
 Overall a five star system that I continue to use in 2024.